splitline/Img-Convert-Tool/README.md

 # Img-Convert-Tool
 owo)/

-- Requirement:
+Requirement:
 ```
 Pillow
 ```

-If you never install Pillow before, please use `pip` or `easy_install` it first
+If you never install Pillow before, please use `pip` or `easy_install` to install it first
 ```
 $ pip install Pillow